 They find this position more comfortable than eating from a standing position and there really isn’t much more to it.
 Another, more concerning reason could be that your dog is in some sort of pain or discomfort.

 You need to make sure that you watch them for any signs that they might be in discomfort.
 If the discomfort continues over two to three days you need to visit the vet to make sure that the problem is diagnosed and taken care of.

 Is it Good for Dogs to Eat Lying Down?

 There are a lot of advantages that your dog derives from eating while laying down as already mentioned in this article.
 It is actually the best position for him to eat in.

-When a dog bends down to eat, a lot of pressure is put on their muscles and because the of the way the upper and lower jaws operate, there will be an imbalance between the flexor and extender muscles in that area as well as along the spine and in the legs.
+When a dog bends down to eat, a lot of pressure is put on its muscles and because of the way the upper and lower jaws operate, there will be an imbalance between the flexor and extender muscles in that area as well as along the spine and in the legs.